sevenseacat/esm-data-presenter/README.md

 - LevelledItem
 - Race
-- NPC
+- NPC (depends on Potion, LevelledItem, Spell, Race)
-- Dialogue
+- Dialogue (depends on NPC, Race)
 - Journal
 - Region
-- Cell/Container
+- Cell/Container (depends on Region, NPC, and all Objects)
-- Birthsign
+- Birthsign (depends on Spell)

 ### Record types (probably) not going to be done